OpenNTI/nti.web.embeds/README.md

 When these steps are done, the directory should look like this

 ![](images/newdir.png)
+7. Open a second command terminal. **Do not terminate the first one; keep that one running.
+Open a fresh, second one.

-7. Move to the src folder then build and run the app.
+8. Navigate to the src folder.
+Build and run the app.
 You can do this by using the following commands:
-     - cd Catalog/src
+     - cd nti.web.embeds/src
-     - 'npm build'
+     - npm build
-     - 'npm run start'
+     - npm run start
      - If this does not work, run 'npm install' before 'npm build'

 8. Go to http://localhost:3000/.
 You should see this: